 Yoga also teaches one about Yogic aahaar i.e. the approach to food, the types of food as well as the importance of timings and moderation in diet.
 The practice of controlled breathing or Pranayamas ensure that each and every cell of the body gets optimally oxygenated; a pre requisite to better energy level, enhanced immunity and improved metabolism.
 The Yogic Sayyamas, Pratyahaar and meditative practices of ‘Dharana’, ‘Dhyaan’ and ‘Samadhi’ have the potential to not only induce relaxation but also to develop the unique strategy of introspection, contemplation and integrity in the man.
 And if that is not enough, yoga philosophies and ideologies also train the modern man about the much needed skills to handle tension, negative feelings and anxiety through ‘Pratipaksh Bhavana’, ‘Samaatvam’ and ‘Vairagya’.

 Most of us lead a busy life amidst deadlines, time constraints and innumerable liabilities, so the versatility, ease of learning and numerous health benefits associated with yoga makes it an ideal choice for each of us.
 The multi disciplinary approach of yoga towards prevention and treatment of any disease comes as a boon for urban living.

-Being a student of Yoga Bharti at Bhavans Campus during my Yoga Shastri Course, I have had the good fortune of experiencing the myriad aspects of yoga.
+During my Yoga Shashtri or teacher’s training course at Yoga Bharti, Mumbai, I have had the good fortune of experiencing the myriad aspects of yoga.
 The article is a sincere effort to reach out to fellow urbanites about the tremendous potential of the ancient wisdom of yoga in combating today’s problems and diseases.
 The yoga practice and philosophy was perhaps never as relevant as they are today.